lyraxvincent/lyraxvincent.github.io/content/about.md

 # **Hi**👋
 Welcome to my online portfolio and blog.

-I'm Vincent, a data scientist/ machine learning engineer passionate about using my data analytics knowledge in python programming for good(ethical AI) to solve data related problems.
+I'm Vincent, a result-oriented data scientist and machine learning engineer with a data-driven mindset and attention to details.
+Ready to work and willing to learn and meet new challenges in a diverse and fast-paced working environment.
+Competent in executing data mining, data preparation, exploratory data analysis, data story telling, data visualization, feature engineering, data modeling and model deployment.
+Extensive experience in supervised and unsupervised machine learning algorithms and concepts.
+Proficiency in Windows and Linux operating systems.
+An all-round data analytics practitioner greatly passionate about artificial intelligence and python programming with an aim of becoming a world class problem solver.

 Here's a little more about me: